The Natural Soul

 The Natural Soul is an album by jazz saxophonist Lou Donaldson recorded for the Blue Note label in 1962 and performed by Donaldson with Grant Green, Tommy Turrentine, Big John Patton, and Ben Dixon.

 This album marked the debut on records of organist Big John Patton, who went on to record several more albums for Blue Note both under his own name and in conjunction with other artists such as Lou Donaldson.

+The album debuted on Billboard magazine's Top Monoraul LP's chart in the issue dated June 15, 1963, peaking at No. 141 during a two-week run on the chart.